 |4 years part-time||2 years part-time|

-Please note: Students commencing the Master of Professional Accounting may be eligible for a reduction in the volume of learning for certified prior business study or professional business work experience.
+Note: Students commencing the Master of Professional Accounting may be eligible for recognition of prior learning for certified business study or professional business work experience.

 The Master of Professional Accounting is a two-year program of full time study (or four years part-time).

-Graduates with a recognised bachelor’s qualification, graduate certificate or graduate diploma in any field (and at a standard acceptable to the University of Sydney Business School) will have the opportunity to develop the knowledge and skills required for Associate Membership of CPA Australia or the Chartered Accountants Australia and New Zealand (CAANZ), or the Association of Chartered Certified Accountants (ACCA).
+Graduates with a recognised bachelor’s qualification (or higher) in any field (at a satisfactory standard) have the opportunity to develop the knowledge and skills required for Associate Membership of CPA Australia or the Chartered Accountants Australia and New Zealand (CAANZ), or the Association of Chartered Certified Accountants (ACCA).
 The degree is a foundation for a successful and rewarding career in professional accountancy.

 The foundation of the program exposes students to the broad organisational, regulatory and market context in which accountants operate.

 Building upon these foundations, students pursue advanced learning in accounting within the contexts of both professional practice and the theoretical paradigms that underpin such practice.